battleaxedotco/tool-docs/docs/overlord/bonus.md

 ### Modifier keys
 Holding SHIFT when pressing the New Artboard/Comp, does the inverse –new Ai comp button (orange) becomes a new comp button (purple).

-Holding ALT will create the non-selected option without having to update your settings.
-Example: with New Document selected in settings, holding alt will create a new artboard.

 ## Push swatches